 Leveraging Molecular Biology Research to Provide Patient Care and Education

 Dr. Ozer began his research career by asking very fundamental biological questions about how tumors grow.
 As a medical and doctoral student at the University of Wisconsin School of Medicine and Public Health, he investigated the role that mutations in the EGFR gene play in glioblastoma development.
 Later, as a research fellow at the University of California, Los Angeles, he spearheaded projects with more immediate translational applications and looked for clues in patients’ genetic data to predict prognosis.

 Initially, Dr. Ozer thought he’d spend most of his time helping patients from the lab bench—uncovering insights about cancer biology that would ultimately inform more effective treatments.
-But all that changed when he became an assistant professor at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center in Baltimore and began treating patients at Sibley Memorial Hospital.
-While his lab work continued to inform his patient interactions, he also realized the value of using real-life patient experiences to direct his bench side research and inform clinical trials.
-His aptitude for combining lab research with clinical care was what ultimately drew him to the NCI.
+But all that changed when he became an assistant professor at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center and began treating patients at Sibley Memorial Hospital.
+While his lab work continued to inform his patient interactions, he also realized the value of using real-life patient experiences to direct his bench-side research and inform clinical trials.
+His aptitude for combining lab research with clinical care was what ultimately drew him to NCI.

 “I jumped at the opportunity to join the NOB and NCI-CONNECT,” he says.
 “Providing good clinical care is important and necessary, but developing a fundamental understanding of these diseases on a molecular level is also paramount to a neuro-oncologist's work.
 Both approaches complement one another and go a long way to reduce human suffering.”